 I can’t tell you that following the cross of Christ keeps you safe from all disasters.
 I can only tell you that if you are willing to follow Jesus into the danger zones, to follow him even when he walks through the flames of hostility and passes through the depths of death and burial, and if you are willing to allow him to teach you how even suffering and death can be a redemptive gift of healing and liberation, then the truth of faith will begin to emerge for you.

-The word of the Lord through Isaiah said, “When you pass through the waters, I will be with you; and through the rivers, they shall not overwhelm you; when you walk through fire you shall not be burned, and the flame shall not consume you.”
-Yes.
-God does not fail us in the things that matter, and the floods and the winds and the flames do not have the last word except to be harnessed as the elements of the sacrament of Holy Baptism.
+God does not fail us in the things that matter.
+The God who tamed the waters of chaos with the wind of the Spirit does not allow the floods and the winds and the flames to have the last word.
+They are harnessed as the elements of the sacrament of Holy Baptism.
 Salvation is created in the waters of rebirth and in the winds and fires of God the Holy Spirit making space for the flourishing of new life in a new creation emerging in the midst of the old.
 Alleluia!
 Praise the Lord!”
 Amen.

 Pastor Frank Senn

 Greek Orthodox Epiphany blessing of the waters in Melbourne, Australia.
 The bishop is tossing the cross into the water that the boys will dive into to recover.